davidmolina/davidmolina.github.io/resume.md

 *[BilingualHire](http://bilingualhire.co) - Portland, Oregon, Feb 2013 to Present*

-Tired of waiting for a co-founder to build out the product, I enrolled in [One Month Rails](https://www.skillshare.com/classes/technology/Teach-Yourself-to-Code-One-Month-Rails/1289605848/projects/983) and learned the basics of Ruby on Rails.
-In 2014, I took another stab and flushed out our first Minimal Viable Product (MPV), a job posting service allowing anyone to post a bilingual job opportunity.
-Currently, refactoring and overhauling the code with another rubyist and friend, [Chris Hough](https://github.com/chrishough/my-resume).
+Tired of waiting for a co-founder to build out the product, I enrolled in [One Month Rails on Skillshare](https://www.skillshare.com/classes/technology/Teach-Yourself-to-Code-One-Month-Rails/1289605848/projects/983) and learned the basics of Ruby on Rails.
+In 2014, I took another stab after some Thinkful coursework and flushed out our first Minimal Viable Product (MPV), a job posting service allowing anyone to post a bilingual job opportunity.
+Currently, refactoring and overhauling the codebase with another rubyist and friend, [Chris Hough](https://github.com/chrishough/my-resume).

 # S-2/3 OIC, Public Affairs & Protocol Officer

 *[Joint Personal Effects Depot](http://www.army.mil/article/104747/) - Dover AFB, Delaware, Feb 2011 to Feb 2013*

 Mobilized as a 1st Lieutenant and promoted to Captain upon arrival to support the Joint Personal Effects Depot [transition](http://www.dover.af.mil/news/story.asp?id=123252347) from Aberdeen Proving Ground, Maryland to [Dover Air Force Base, Delaware](https://www.flickr.com/photos/davidcmolina/albums/72157626376244957).
 As the S-2/3 OIC, I was the lead project officer on the [Ribbon Cutting Ceremony](https://www.flickr.com/photos/davidcmolina/albums/72157626431083423) that hosted hundreds of VIP, senior military and civilian leaders.
-During 24 months on active-duty in a battalion staff role, I authored Standard Operating Procedures for new Dover process, established public affairs/protocol procedures and coordinating all unit visits in conjunction with Air Force Mortuary Affairs Operations ([AFMAO](http://www.mortuary.af.mil/))/Armed Forces Medical Examiner System ([AFMES](http://www.health.mil/afmes)) and Wing, from flag officers to Members of Congress.
+During 24 months on active-duty in a battalion staff role, I authored Standard Operating Procedures for new Dover process, established public affairs/protocol procedures and coordinating all unit visits in conjunction with Air Force Mortuary Affairs Operations (AFMAO)/Armed Forces Medical Examiner System (AFMES) and Wing, from flag officers to Members of Congress.
 Launched SharePoint intranet and trained department personnel on HTML/maintenance, launched the command's external website, jped.mil, using DotNetNuke, and Army Liaison to the Secretary of the Army and Sergeant Major of the Army during President Obama's visit August 2011.
+I was humbled to be part of such an [amazing mission](https://twitter.com/davidcmolina/status/284748039019712512), and work with [great counterparts](https://twitter.com/davidcmolina/status/293833974575415298).

 # Co-Founder & Business Development

 *[NestNote](https://www.crunchbase.com/organization/nestnote#/entity) - New York City (remote), Jul 2012 to Oct 2012*

-I worked with co-founder & developer, Vitaliy Dikker, who I met at [AngelHack](https://www.pinterest.com/yangbodu/angelhackny/) on social note taking app, NestNote.
-NestNote aimed to help people on Twitter capture reminders, to-do's, notes, and store them privately for later viewing.
+I worked with co-founder & developer, [Vitaliy Dikker](https://twitter.com/davidcmolina/status/216910406667608065), who I met at [AngelHack](https://twitter.com/davidcmolina/status/217020769396469760) on social note taking app, [NestNote](https://twitter.com/davidcmolina/status/220897990712377344), which aimed to help people on Twitter capture reminders, to-do's, notes, and store them privately for later viewing.
 Organic to Twitter, NestNote converted hashtags into "digital files" and tweets into reminders and notes.
 Users could use NestNote to create reminders and notes by simply adding a #hashtag (filename) and the user-handle @nestnote to the tweet and NestNote did the rest.
-Example: #books Read Good to Great @nestnote
+Example: `#books Read Good to Great @nestnote`

 We chose to shut it down after not getting the traction we expected.